Frequency-Sovereignty-System/freq-archive-layer/README.md

+## Archive Layer Notice (Important)

+This repository serves as the archival and evidentiary layer of the Frequency Sovereignty System.

+It preserves historical records, prior documents, and submission artifacts for continuity, verification, and reference purposes only.

+This repository does NOT define current system behavior, authority, interfaces, permissions, or operational rules.

+---

 The TUX-133.144~ Three-Layer Identity System (Root / Protocol / Archive) was officially established and verifiably published on 2025-12-09.
 Earlier writings existed before this date, but the verifiable system architecture